KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 #### Ticker observer
 By default Ticker objects will run whenever they are triggered; they are not tied to the SC Display cycle in any way.
 However this can lead to suboptimal performance, particularly if their animation takes place in a `<canvas>` element not currently visible in the end-user's device viewport.

-If a dev-user creates a Display animation object to control a `<canvas>` animation - using the `scrawl.makeRender()` factory function - and they include the `observe` attribute in the factory function's argument, then that object will only run when the `<canvas>` element becomes visible in the end-user's device viewport.
+If a dev-user creates a Display animation object to control a `<canvas>` animation - using the `scrawl.makeRender()` factory function - and they have not set the `observe` attribute in the factory function's argument to `false`, then that object will only run when the `<canvas>` element becomes visible in the end-user's device viewport.

 Dev users can extend this functionality to include Ticker animations running on the `<canvas>` element simply by including the `observer` attribute in the `scrawl.makeTicker()` factory function's argument object, setting its value to the Display animation object itself, or to its `name` String.
 This will force the ticker to check whether its associated Display animation is currently running before actioning its subscribed Tween/Action objects.